jcmnunes/josenunes.dev/src/blog/welcome-post/index.md

 However, I soon start tackling the design.
 I ended up designing several screens (story repeats itself!! 😫).
 The first change I made was to introduce a dark theme.
-Later I redesigned the homepage to suit my personal preference best.
+Later, I redesigned the homepage to suit my personal preference.

 ![Mock of the second version of the website](version2-home.png)